Moedrian/contens_for_blogs/ServerConfig/install_lamp_to_centos.md

 $ sudo mysql_secure_installation
 ```

-Follow the instructions appearing on the screen, set a root password and forbid root remote login
+Follow the instructions appearing on the screen, set a root password
+and forbid root remote login for security

 ### 3.4 Open port for mysql